equalogic/nestjs-graphql-connection/README.md

     // Example: Do whatever you need to do to fetch the current page of persons const persons = await fetchPersons({
       where: { personId },
-      take: paginator.take, // how many rows to fetch
+      take: paginator.edgesPerPage, // how many rows to fetch
       skip: paginator.skip, // row offset to fetch from });